Where can you get the freshest meal in Korea? Simple. Korean restaurants.

 Once the workers bring out your meat, it’s your turn.
 Whip out the scissors and tongs.
 Start grilling.

-(Looking like an ignorant foreigner has advantages.
-Workers will come by to lend a hand.)
+(Being a clueless foreigner has advantages.
+Workers often drop by to lend a hand.)

 Next, cut the strips into half-finger lengths.
-Once they turn golden brown, push pieces to the edge of the grill.
+Once they turn golden brown, push pieces to the edge — the colder part — of the grill.

-Be on your toes when cooking galbi.
-The marinade masks the color of the meat.
-If you get lost in conversation, it’ll burn fast.
+With galbi, keep on your toes.
+The meat’s marinade masks the color.
+If you get lost in conversation, it’ll burn and stick fast.

 Don’t worry.
 Workers often come by to change grill grates.
-If you’re unsure if the meat’s ready, ask, ‘mogo (먹어; eat)?’
+If you’re unsure if the meat’s ready to chow, ask, “/mū-geo/” (먹어; eat)?’

 Peek at the Hangul phonetic alphabet chart one more time.
-Bul (불) equals fire.
-Gogi (고기) equals meat.
+Bul (불; /būl/) equals fire.
+Gogi (고기; /gō-gē/) equals meat.
 Sounds delicious?
 You bet.

 Quality of meat ranges from prime rib to ready-to-eat heaps on Styrofoam platters.

 A budget friendly bulgogi restaurant will serve dishes cooked in the kitchen.
-A premium eatery will give a pile of pre-marinated meat and the title of chef.
+A premium eatery will offer a pile of pre-marinated meat and you the title of tabletop chef.

-Compared to galbi, bulgogi is a pinch to cook.
-The watery marinate regulates the temperature.
-And, if you’re not sure, workers often come by to tell you soups up!
+Compared to galbi, bulgogi is straightforward to cook.
+The marinade regulates the temperature.

 Want a spicy drinking companion?
-Find a dak (닭; chicken) galbi (갈비; grilled meat) joint.
-Weekend nights, you’ll spot flocks of youth migrating to these watering holes, ordering monsoons of beer and soju (소주; rice liquor).
+Find a /dalk/ (닭; chicken) /gal-bē/ (갈비; grilled meat) joint.
+Weekend nights, spot flocks of youth migrating to these watering holes, ordering monsoons of beer and soju (소주; /sō-jū/; rice liquor).

-Workers set a large pan on a grill in the center of the table.
-In the pan, you’ll spot clumps of chicken, tteok (떡; savory rice cake), vegetables, and spicy sauce.
+Workers set a large pan on a tabletop grill.
+Inside lie clumps of chicken, tteok (떡; savory rice cake), vegetables, and spicy sauce.
 You can order cheese for added McTaste.

 At some restaurants, workers drop by your table and stir the meat mixture as it cooks.
-They’ll also cue you when it’s chow time.
+They’ll also cue you when it’s dig-in time.

 At other dak-galbi restaurants, you’re the cook.

-After you devour the chicken and goodness, order rice (bap; 밥) and toss it in the pan.
+After you devour the chicken and goodness, order rice (밥; /bap/) and toss it in the pan.
 It’ll soak up the greasy, saucy remnants.
-The best way to recycle.
+Recycling at its finest.

-Dive deep into Korean cuisine.
-Visit a traditional street market (시장).
+Want to dive deep into Korean cuisine?
+Visit a traditional street market (시장; /shē-jang/).
 Besides selling brand-less merch, you can see, smell, and taste authentic Korea.

-If you’re alone, hate sharing, or want to save a few won, you have options.
-We present healthy, single serving meals in Korea.
+Alone?
+Hate sharing?
+Want to save a few won (₩)?
+You have options.
+Here are some healthy, single serving meals in Korea.